-Unless you’ve been on a social media hiatus over the last few weeks, you will know that on the 4th January the Academy released their International Wedding Trend Report for 2019.
+Using trends as a wedding stylist is a hot topic right now and unless you’ve been on a social media hiatus over the last few weeks, you will know that on the 3rd of January the Academy released their International Wedding Trend Report for 2020

 The report features so many beautifully planned, designed and styled wedding inspiration shoots from talented supplier teams from around the world.
 Inspired by this, we’ve been talking all things wedding styling on the Academy blog this month.